justinsilvestre/classical-chinese/texts/ctp/ctp34.md

 1 At West Brook I asked [my way of] a woodcutter,
 2 Then in the distance I recognized my host's home.
-3 Ancient trees ha embraced the rocks with their adancing years;
+3 Ancient trees have embraced the rocks with their advancing years;
 4 A rapid burn revealed the [bottom] sand by its clarity.

 5 qian feng suí yuu àn